kgston/Lumitron/README.md

 2. Install all prerequsites (or use your existing ones)
 3. Open Eclipse (I'm using Mars) > File > Import
 4. Choose Gradle > Gradle Project
-5. Set the folder Lumitron as the project root > Next
+5. Set the folder Lumitron as the project root > Click Build Model button (top right corner) > Select project > Finish
-6. Set your Gradle home (I'm using v2.8)
+6. Go to Window > Preference > Gradle > Set your Gradle home (I'm using v2.8)
-7. Set your JDK home (I'm using 1.7.0_79)
+7. Under Gradle/Arguments > Set your Workspace JRE (I'm using 1.7.0_79)
+8. Go to Gradle EnIDE > Set your Gradle home and JAVA_HOME
-8. If its not already there, open the Gradle Tasks view at Window > Show View > Others.
+9. If its not already there, open the Gradle Tasks view at Window > Show View > Others.
 Select Gradle > Gradle Tasks
-9. You should be able to see all project tasks in the view.
+10. You should be able to see all project tasks in the view.
 Double click tomcatRun to start the webserver
   * If you are hardcore and like CLI interface, go to the project root and run
   ```Batchfile
   gradle tomcatRun